MyOnlineStore/bricks/README.md

 Props should be short.
 No prefixes just the essence of what it does like `show` or `error`.
 Just like html attributes.

 ```
-👍 error='Oops an error occured'
+👍 error='Oops an error occurred'
 ----
-👎 hasError='Oops an error occured'
+👎 hasError='Oops an error occurred'
 ```

 ### Function names and state props
-Functions and state should describe what's happening an when it's happening.
-Therefore the name should start with the moment of execution like  `or`, `after`, `while` etc. The next part should be what, the action it's executing.
+Functions and state should describe what's happening and when it's happening.
+Therefore the name should start with the moment of execution like  `or`, `after`, `while` etc. The next part should be what, the action its executing.

 ```
 👍 onClose()